Haitian Plantain Porridge Recipe (Labouyi Bannann)

 What is the difference between plantain and banana?

-Plantains have a more starchy and less sweet taste compared to bananas.
+Plantains have a starchy, less sweet taste compared to bananas.
 They are often described as having a mild potato-like flavor.
 In contrast, bananas are known for their sweet taste.

 Plantains have a firmer and denser texture than bananas, even when fully ripe.
 They are less juicy and have a more substantial bite.
 Bananas, on the other hand, are softer and have a smooth, creamy texture.